Research - Breathe

 Research is at the centre of Breathe’s work.
 All their programmes are evidence-based, and for some they commission and undertake their own research to ensure that what they deliver provides the maximum impact for patients.
 Robust research is crucial to moving the arts and health sector forwards.

-Prof Daisy Fancourt, Associate Professor of Psychobiology & Epidemiology and Head of the Social Biobehavioural Research Group, UCL
+Prof Daisy Fancourt, Professor of Psychobiology & Epidemiology and Head of the Social Biobehavioural Research Group, UCL

 Building The Evidence Base